json-schema-org/website/INSTALLATION.md

 ### Setting Up Environment Variables

-This step is optional.
-Need to mention whom it is required.
+This step is optional and not required to run the website code on your local dev server.

 1. Create a new `.env` file by copying the contents of the `.env.example` into `.env` file.
 Use this command:
 ```